HKS’ Adaeze Cadet Believes in Design for Everyone

 HKS’ Adaeze Cadet sees herself first and foremost as a designer.
-The Los Angeles-based architect, who joined HKS in 2005, has grown from a newly hired graduate to Design Director in Hospitality and, most recently, a Principal at the firm.
+The Los Angeles-based architect, who joined HKS in 2005, has grown from a newly hired graduate to Design Director and, most recently, a Principal at the firm.
 Leading innovative large-scale projects, Cadet champions a community-minded approach.

 In West Hollywood, Cadet’s passion for exciting, meaningful architecture will soon be on display in a big way.
 Her competition-winning design for The Birdcage, a 55-foot-tall inhabitable structure with indoor and outdoor dining, is set to become a new landmark on Santa Monica Boulevard.
 Located in the city’s historic LGBTQ neighborhood, The Birdcage will represent the rich cultural past of the area.